mksaraf/kubernetes-lab-tutorial/content/basics.md

 When creating new pods, the Rolling strategy waits for pods to become ready.
 If the new pods never become ready, the deployment will time out and result in a deployment failure.
 The deployment strategy uses readiness checks to determine if a new pod is ready for use.
 If a readiness check fails, the deployment is stopped.

 When the strategy update is set to ``type: Recreate``, all existing Pods are killed before new ones are created.
 The Recreate strategy causes all old pods to be deleted first and then the new ones are created.
 This strategy should be used only when the application does not support running multiple versions in parallel and requires the old version to be stopped completely before the new one is started.

+A deployment, can be scaled up and down

+    kubectl scale deploy nginx --replicas=6
+    deployment "nginx" scaled

+    kubectl get deploy nginx
+    NAME      DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
+    nginx     6         6         6            3           11m

+In a deploy, pods are always controlled by the replica set.
+However, because the replica set is controlled by the deploy, if we try to scale the replica set instead of the deploy, the deploy will take priority and the number of pods will be reported to the number requested by the deploy.

+For example, try to scale up the replica set from the previous example to have 10 replicas

+    kubectl scale rs nginx-698d6b8c9f --replicas=10

+we see the number of pod scaled to 10, according to the request to scale the replica set to 10 pod.
+After few seconds, the deploy will take priority and remove all new pod created by the scaling the replica set because the desired stae, as specified by the deploy is to 6 pods.

 ## Services
 Kubernetes pods, as containers, are ephemeral.
 Replication Sets create and destroy pods dynamically, e.g. when scaling up or down or when doing rolling updates.
 While each pod gets its own IP address, even those IP addresses cannot be relied upon to be stable over time.
 This leads to a problem: if some set of pods provides functionality to other pods inside the Kubernetes cluster, how do those pods find out and keep track of which other?